TheBlueBurger/BurgerPanel/README.md

 - TheBlueBurger \[Founder of the project, worked on most of the features and functionality\]
 - TheRedXD \[Designer (CSS), did part of UX\]

-⇱ PRs are very appreciated, as they help development! ⇱ ★ Star the project if you like it! ★
+PRs are very appreciated, as they help development!<br/>
+★ Star the project if you like it! ★

 ## Docs